Kingdoms and Trading States of Africa 730-1590

 A family group consisting of two parents and their children nuclear family.
 The nuclear family became popular in the West during the Industrial Revolution, representing a household centered around parents and their children rather than extended relatives.

-A desert located on the African continent, the largest hot desert in the world
+a desert located on the African continent, the largest hot desert in the world

 Sahara